0P3N50URC3-F0R3V3R/SBRW-COMPILED/README.md

 14. You will be asked to race thru a sprint race WITHOUT any powerups, do it finish it.
 After it is finished in freeroam test if powerups are working(EG: Nitro, or such) if it does then you are good... if not; then you need to go back to step 7 modding section.(aslo make sure if the miniweb server is running and port 80 is free)

-Aaaand thats it.
-Hope you are ennjoying it, and i have to say that it was a VERY hard thing to do...

 You can customize everything...
 Some standard hints in mysql:

-event - > Races and events type, almost half of the mare turned off, you can turn in them if you want

-products - > ALL store items like booster packs, cars carparts ect... pretty self xplanatory...
+event - > Races and events type, almost half of the mare turned off, you can turn in them if you want products - > ALL store items like booster packs, cars carparts ect... pretty self xplanatory...
 EG: if you want, you can change all currency to simple cash...
-(CASH - Normal money _NG - Booster money)

-persona - > you can edit the characters here, add booster and money points experience ect ect...
+(CASH - Normal money _NG - Booster money) persona - > you can edit the characters here, add booster and money points experience ect ect...

 I used this: https://github.com/berkayylmao/setting-up-sbrw for the tutorial